riscv/sail-riscv/doc/Status.md

 - The M (multiply/divide), A (atomic), and C (compressed) Standard Extensions.

+- The F (single-precision) and D (double-precision) Floating-Point Standard Extensions.
+This is only executable in the C emulator, which uses the SoftFloat C library.

 - The Zicsr Control and Status Register Standard Extension.

 - The N Standard Extension for User-Level Interrupts.